steven-coll/FL-Studio-Vendor-Based-Plugin-Organizer/README.md

 # FL Studio Vendor-Based Plugin Organizer

-**FL Studio Vendor-Based Plugin Organizer** is a tool designed to help streamline the organization of your FL Studio plugins by sorting them into vendor-specific folders.
+**FL Studio Vendor-Based Plugin Organizer** is a tool designed to help streamline the organization of your FL Studio plugins by sorting them into vendor-specific folders for Windows OS.
 This enhances accessibility and helps keep your workflow more efficient in FL Studio.

 ### Graphical User Interface
 <img src="screenshots/example2.png" alt="FL Studio Vendor-Based Plugin OrganizerGUI Screenshot" height="550" width="650"/>